Queensland's reliable infrastructure

 Queensland has a modern, reliable and secure energy network.

-The Queensland Government continues its significant investment in health infrastructure with a $1.82 billion capital program.
-The focus for 2011-12 included investment in:
+The Queensland Government continues its significant investment in health infrastructure with a $1.75 billion capital program in 2013-14.
+Just some of the planned health investments for 2013–14 include:

-- Learn more about Queensland's infrastructure capabilities from the Department of State Development, Infrastructure and Planning or contact the Invest Queensland team on +61 7 3405 4174.
+- Learn more about Queensland's infrastructure capabilities from the Department of State Development, Infrastructure and Planning.

 - Find out about investing in Queensland's industries.